4VServices/tde-editor/README.md

 [Tutorial](https://developer.marklogic.com/learn/template-driven-extraction/)

+## Prerequisites

+- MarkLogic (see the "Initial Setup" under "Developers" below to create a MarkLogic Docker container).
+- Java (instructions tested with Java 13)
+- npm (instructions tested with npm v10.2.3)

 ## Deploying the Editor

 Note that the editor is intended for use in local environments.
 Making changes to a template and inserting it will